cysouw/diathesis/text/c08_preverbs.md

 ### [ NPA | NAp ] Preverb *von* antipassive+applicative {#sec:preverb-applicative-von-antipassive}

 This chained applicative+antipassive diathesis uses a *von* antipassive.
 All examples currently known to me use the preverb *erˈ-*.
-The applicative side of the diathesis uses different preposition, but they are all governed prepositions.
+The applicative side of the diathesis uses different prepositions, but they are all governed prepositions.
 For example, the verb *zwingen* 'to compel' [@next a] takes a governed preposition *zu* [@next b].
-The prefixed *erzwingen* promoted the *zu* argument to accusative and demotes the erstwhile accusative to an optional *von* prepositional phrase [@next c].
+The prefixed *erzwingen* promotes the *zu* argument to accusative and demotes the erstwhile accusative to an optional *von* prepositional phrase [@next c].
 The few attested verbs all concern some kind of persuasion of another person.

 ::: ex
 a.
 Er zwingt ihn zu einem Geständnis.